suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Command sequences are broken up into three groups: Common Command Sequence (see {{ovr-common}}), update commands, and secure boot commands.

-Update Command Sequences are: Payload Fetch, and Payload Installation.
+Update Command Sequences are: Payload Fetch, Payload Installation and, System Validation.
 An Update Procedure is the complete set of each Update Command Sequence, each preceded by the Common Command Sequence.

 Invocation Command Sequences are: System Validation, Image Loading, and Image Invocation.
 An Invocation Procedure is the complete set of each Invocation Command Sequence, each preceded by the Common Command Sequence.